pyvista/pyvista/doc/user-guide/data_model.rst

 field arrays.

 Geometry in PyVista is represented as points and cells.
-For example, consider a single cell within a :class:`pyvista.PolyData`:
+For example, consider a single cell within a |PolyData|:

 .. jupyter-execute::
    :hide-code: